 Content Page Personalization¶

-You can tailor your Content Page to different groups of users, providing each group a personalized experience rather than a generic one.
-You can also translate the Experience to different languages or leverage Content Page personalization to conduct A/B Testing.
+You can tailor your Content Page to different groups of users, providing each group a personalized experience, rather than a generic one.
+You can also leverage Content Page personalization to conduct A/B Testing (for more information, see Content Page Experiences and A/B Testing).

 Personalizing your Content Page for different users is a two-step process: